makersacademy/taster2.0/readme.md

 8. Code your structure

 If you have trouble remembering all the tags we've seen during the course, [take this pill :pill:](https://github.com/makersacademy/taster2.0/blob/master/assets/pills/html.md "Taster v1"), Glups

+Hum...
+There is a little issue right ?
+Every elements are below the other ...
+Should we style it to make it pretty !?

+### Section 3: Make it pretty !